AbdulR431/Math_Power_Webapp_hosted_using_AWS/README.md

 An AWS Dynamodb Table is created and its arn(amazon resource name) is stored.

+Brief about AWS Dynamodb:
+AWS DynamoDB is a fully managed NoSQL database service that provides fast and reliable performance for any scale.
+It is a key-value store that offers high availability, low latency, and automatic scaling.

+Key features and benefits of DynamoDB:
+High performance: Delivers consistent low latency performance, even at massive scale.
+Scalability: Automatically scales to handle any workload, from small to massive.
+Durability: Provides strong consistency and durability for your data.
+Flexibility: Supports both document and on-demand capacity modes.
+Global tables: Replicate data across multiple regions for low-latency access.
+Secondary indexes: Create secondary indexes for efficient querying on non-primary key attributes.
+Stream processing: Capture and process data changes in real-time using DynamoDB Streams.
+Serverless: No need to manage servers or infrastructure.

+Use cases for DynamoDB:
+Mobile and web applications: Store and retrieve data for mobile and web apps.
+Games: Store game data, user profiles, and leaderboards.
+IoT applications: Store and process data from IoT devices.
+Real-time analytics: Process data in real-time for analytics and reporting.
+Serverless applications: Use as a data store for serverless applications built on Lambda and API Gateway.
+In summary, DynamoDB is a powerful and flexible NoSQL database service that can handle a wide range of workloads, making it a popular choice for building scalable and reliable applications.

 ![creation of the Dynamodb table](https://github.com/AbdulR431/Math_Power_Webapp_hosted_using_AWS/blob/main/Project-Images/dynamodb%20usage.PNG)

 # Step 5:

 Now Using AWS IAM we have to give necessary permissions to the Lamba in order to ensure Lambda is able to store the calculated result in the dynamodb table.
 Attached a JSON policy in which arn of the dynamodb table is pasted.

+Brief about AWS IAM:
+AWS Identity and Access Management (IAM) is a service that allows you to securely manage users, groups, and permissions in AWS.
+It provides granular control over who can access your AWS resources and what actions they can perform.

+Key features and benefits of IAM:
+Users: Create and manage AWS users with unique credentials.
+Groups: Organize users into groups for efficient permission management.
+Roles: Assign permissions based on roles, allowing temporary access to AWS resources.
+Policies: Define policies to specify what actions users or groups can perform on AWS resources.
+Multi-factor authentication (MFA): Enhance security by requiring MFA for user sign-in.
+Access keys: Generate and manage access keys for programmatic access to AWS services.
+Federation: Integrate with external identity providers (IdPs) for single sign-on (SSO).
+IAM roles for services: Assign IAM roles to AWS services to grant them permissions to access resources.
+Conditional permissions: Apply conditions to policies based on attributes like time, location, or resource tags.

+Use cases for IAM:
+User management: Manage user accounts and permissions within your AWS environment.
+Access control: Implement granular access control for AWS resources.
+Security best practices: Enforce security best practices by using IAM features like MFA and conditional permissions.
+Cross-account access: Grant access to resources in other AWS accounts using IAM roles.
+Integration with third-party applications: Integrate with external identity providers for SSO.

+In summary, IAM is a crucial service for managing user access and security in AWS, ensuring that only authorized users can perform specific actions on your AWS resources.

 ![Attached policy](https://github.com/AbdulR431/Math_Power_Webapp_hosted_using_AWS/blob/main/Project-Images/JSON%20policy.PNG)